domilx/Extractor/README.md

 # Extractor

+Snag info from a victim's computer and send it to a gmail account (Can send the email to itself).

 I DO NOT CONDONE ANY MAILICIOUS ACTION THAT IS USED WITH MY PROGRAM, IT IS SIMPLY FOR EDUCATIONNAL PURPOSES ONLY!!!

-Snag info from a victim's computer and send it to a gmail account (Can send the email to itself).
+READ ALL THE INSTRUCTIONS FOR IT TO WORK!

 Follw these steps to get this up and running.